 However, Canada Day (July 1st) is observed on the following Tuesday if it falls on a Sunday to keep the observance close to the actual holiday date.

 Managing statutory holidays properly is crucial for Manitoba employers.
-Here are some essential tips:
+Here are seven essential tips you should keep in mind:

 - Provide employees with a calendar of exact holiday dates for the year